OpenSourceEconomics/respy/doc/source/numerical_methods.rst

 Numerical Methods
 -----------------

-The ``respy`` package contains several numerical components, we discuss each in turn.
+The ``respy`` package contains several numerical components.
+We discuss each in turn.

 Differentiation
 """""""""""""""